Ausiarm/ausiarm/README.md

 ### Hi there 👋

+I am 2 weeks into a bootcamp to become a full stack developer...#learningtocode🦾

 <!--
 **Ausiarm/ausiarm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.